-GME 3 v1.2 and later implements object drawing in a separate plugable COM module making domain-specific visual representation a reality.
-In earlier versions of GME one could only specify bitmap files for objects.
-This method is still supported by the default decorator component shipped with GME 3.
+GME v1.2 and later implements object drawing in a separate pluggable COM module making domain-specific visual representation a reality.

 Replacing the default implementation basically consists of two steps.
-First we have to create a COM based component, which implements the IMgaDecorator COM interface.
+First we have to create a COM based component, which implements the IMgaElementDecorator COM interface.
 Second, we have to assign this decorator to the classes in our metamodel (or for the objects in our model(s) if we want to override the default decorator specified in the metamodel).